 3. It’s ok to start over.

 Besides being naturally driven and somewhat a perfectionist, I typically have very high standards for myself that when I perform and deliver below expectations, I become my worst critic.
-In the past, I’ve had to replant crops as a result of unfavourable climatic conditions setting me behind financially, fire key clients that I thought were good for business but really weren’t and I’ve also had to restructure my staff compliment a few times, for several reasons.
-As difficult as all this may have been, I’ve become content with having to start over and correcting whatever is not aligned with the overall business goals and objectives.
+In the past, I’ve had to replant crops as a result of unfavourable climatic conditions setting me back financially.
+I’ve had to let go of clients that I thought were good for business but really weren’t and I’ve also had to restructure my staff compliment a few times for several reasons.
+As difficult as all this may have been, I’ve become content with starting over and correcting anything that was not aligned with my overall business goals and objectives.

-In summary, there is infinite potential that lies behind our insecurities and if you are a farmer reading this, I would love to hear your experience, therefore feel free to comment on this blog.
+I know now that there is infinite potential that lies behind our insecurities and if you are a farmer reading this, I would love to hear your experience.